-Together with the founder's family Schleussner, we sponsor the Paul Ehrlich and Ludwig Darmstaedter Prize for pioneering research in medical science with substantial sums.
+Together with the founding family Schleussner, we sponsor the Paul Ehrlich and Ludwig Darmstaedter award for pioneering research in medical science with substantial sums.
 This prize is awarded to researchers in Germany and abroad with outstanding achievements in the areas of medicine that Paul Ehrlich worked in.
-Numerous prize winners have subsequently been awarded a Nobel Prize.
+Numerous award winners have subsequently been awarded a Nobel Prize.
+We also sponsor the Rudolf Pichlmayr award for outstanding performance in the field of transplant medicine and, in 2019, we inaugurated the Georg Kreymann-doctoral award for emerging scientists in intensive-care medicine.